 Daily life as a PhD student

-After 3-6 months or so you will begin to formulate a research project to pursue for the remainder of the course.
-Probably it will take another few months of reading in more detail about the specific area of mathematics concerned before you are ready to embark on genuine research.
+After 3-6 months you will begin to formulate a research project to pursue for the remainder of the course.
+It will likely take another few months of reading in more detail about the specific area of mathematics concerned before you are ready to embark on genuine research.

-The bulk of the time spent at a PhD is taken up by researching your chosen problem.
+A large portion of study time is dedicated to researching your chosen problem.
 The intention is that you make a 'substantial and original contribution' to the subject.
 This sounds daunting at first, but in practice your supervisor and panel will help you find an area where this is a practical proposition.

-During this time you will be free to attend any courses and seminars offered that interest you, and to generally pursue any ideas which seem valuable.
-To help keep in line during this time, most students arrange a regular meeting with their primary supervisor, where progress can be discussed and any difficulties sorted out before they become too great.
+During this time you will be free to attend any courses and seminars offered that interest you, and to generally pursue ideas which seem valuable.
+To help stay on track during this time, most students arrange a regular meeting with their primary supervisor.
+During these meetings progress can be discussed and any difficulties sorted out before they become too great.

-Apart from your supervisor and panel, there are many members of staff with a wide range of expertise, as well as a vigorous visitors program.
-This means that there are many opportunities to discuss mathematics with people from many disciplines.
+In addition to your supervisor and panel, you will meet many members of staff with wide ranging expertise, and benefit from the MSI visitors program.
+This will allow you many opportunities to discuss mathematics with people from a variety of disciplines.

 There is no formal teaching requirement for PhD candidates.
 However, it is often possible for students to obtain part-time work as tutors for Mathematical Sciences Institute undergraduate courses.
 This can provide valuable teaching experience, and provides extra money to ease the burden of living on a PhD scholarship.
 It also offers a welcome change of pace from life as a research student.

 Sometime in the third year of your studies you will start writing up the results of your research into a thesis.
-This process usually takes longer than you expect.
-Six months is not an unreasonable amount of time to dedicate to writing up.
-Once this is done, the thesis is submitted and the process is in the hands of the examiners!
+This can be a lengthy process often taking up to six months.
+Once completed, the thesis is submitted and the process is in the hands of the examiners.

 ANU has a range of scholarships available to both local and international PhD students.
 For more information please visit the links below or click on the scholarships page.

-To get an idea of the kind of research currently being pursued in MSI and to find projects you may be interested in, please visit the research groups page and explore the links to the individual research groups.
+For an idea of the kind of research currently being pursued in MSI, and to find projects you may be interested in, please visit the research groups page and explore the links to the individual research groups.

-Your actual PhD project will be determined in discussion between you and your prospective supervisor.
+Your actual PhD project will be determined in consultation with your supervisor.

 Before you apply

-- Contact potential supervisors and obtain their agreement to supervise you.
-Note that this will be conditional on the outcome of your application as well as those of other students who may also want to work with the same supervisor.
+- Contact potential supervisors and obtain their agreement to supervise your research.
+Note: this will be conditional on the outcome of your application as well as those of other students who may also want to work with the same supervisor.
 Your email should include information on the courses you have taken and the results you obtained (as in a transcript), your English proficiency and an indication of your interests in the Mathematical Sciences.